finarly/Notes/In_progress/Exam prep.md

                 [<test_config>](test-configs): <config-value>
 ```

 Tests property defines assertions about a column, table, or view.
-The proeprty contains a list of generic tests, reference by name, which can include the four built-in gerneric tests available in dbt.
+The property contains a list of generic tests, reference by name, which can include the four built-in generic tests available in dbt.

 For example, you can tests so that a column contains no duplicates and zero null values.
 Any arguments or configurations passed to those test should be nested below the test name.